Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> When they reprint that at Gladstone, I need to write into my
-accompanying text some sort of explanation to prevent some readers misunderstanding that story's climax.
+When they reprint that at Gladstone, I need to write into my accompanying text some sort of explanation to prevent some readers misunderstanding that story's climax.
 I have gotten a few comments from overseas that they were offended by my attempts to "turn $crooge